Sometimes, you might notice that there are clickable links within your documents. These links are commonly known as hyperlinks.

 From the Right-click context menu, click the Remove Hyperlink command.
 This will remove the hyperlink of the selected word.

 Notice that the appearance of the selected word or phrase changes.
-This means that you have successfully removed its hyperlink.
+This means that you have removed its hyperlink.

 Method 2: Using the Keyboard shortcut

 If you prefer a simpler and more time-saving method of removing hyperlinks, you can use this method.
 This is best applied for situations that require the removal of all hyperlinks in a document.